wenext-limited/pr-agent/docs/docs/overview/pr_agent_pro.md

 [Qodo Merge](https://www.codium.ai/pricing/){:target="_blank"} is a hosted version of the open-source [PR-Agent](https://github.com/Codium-ai/pr-agent){:target="_blank"}.
 It is designed for companies and teams that require additional features and capabilities.

-Free users receive a monthly quota of 75 PR reviews per git organization, while unlimited usage requires a paid subscription.
+Free users receive a quota of 75 monthly PR feedbacks per git organization.
+Unlimited usage requires a paid subscription.
 See [details](https://qodo-merge-docs.qodo.ai/installation/qodo_merge/#cloud-users).

 Qodo Merge provides the following benefits: